lbressler13/trick-calculator/README.md

 Tests can be run via an IDE, or with the following commands:
 * All tests for both variants: `./gradlew connectedCheck`
 * Dev build variant only: `./gradlew connectedDevDebugAndroidTest`
-* Final build variant only: `./gradlew connectedCompleteDebugAndroidTest`
+* Final build variant only: `./gradlew connectedFinalDebugAndroidTest`

 Espresso tests must be run on a physical device or an emulator.
 See [here](https://developer.android.com/training/testing/espresso) for more information about testing with Espresso.